 Utagawa Kuniyoshi was a Japanese artist who was a ukiyo-e art style woodblock print master.
 His woodblock prints are artistic masterpieces.
-Kuniyoshi became an artist early in life, but success did not always come easy to him.
+Kuniyoshi became an artist early in life, but success did not always come easy.
 He eventually became very popular as his artwork influenced the trends and fashions of his day.
+Kuniyoshi was known to have produced about 10,000 woodblock prints during his lifetime.

 Utagawa Kuniyoshi’s Early Life

-Kuniyoshi was originally named Yoshisaburo, started very early in life to become an artist.
+Kuniyoshi, originally named Yoshisaburo, started very early in life to become an artist.
 Born in Japan in 1798, his father, Yanagiya Kichiyemon, was a silk dyer.
-Kuniyoshi would assist his father’s business, even at a very young age as a pattern designer.
-Because he was exposed to the textile business, many people have suggested that he used many textile patterns in his woodblock prints.
+Kuniyoshi assisted his father’s business as a pattern designer, even at a very young age.

 As early as age 12, Kuniyoshi’s talent was brought to the ukiyo-e print masters’ attention.
 He was officially admitted to the Utagawa school at age 13 (1811).
 He studied there until 1814 and was known to be one of their star pupils.